Decker Manufacturing Co. (DMFG) to Issue Quarterly Dividend of $1.00 on January 9th

 Decker Manufacturing Co.
-(OTCMKTS:DMFG – Get Free Report) announced a quarterly dividend on Tuesday, December 12th, NASDAQ reports.
-Shareholders of record on Tuesday, January 2nd will be paid a dividend of 1.00 per share on Tuesday, January 9th.
+(OTCMKTS:DMFG – Get Free Report) declared a quarterly dividend on Tuesday, December 12th, NASDAQ reports.
+Investors of record on Tuesday, January 2nd will be paid a dividend of 1.00 per share on Tuesday, January 9th.
 This represents a $4.00 dividend on an annualized basis and a yield of 10.00%.
 The ex-dividend date of this dividend is Friday, December 29th.
-This is an increase from Decker Manufacturing’s previous quarterly dividend of $0.75.
+This is a positive change from Decker Manufacturing’s previous quarterly dividend of $0.75.

 Decker Manufacturing Stock Performance